 Lisa Low (née Sulek) practices in the areas of corporate and commercial litigation with a focus on contractual matters, shareholder disputes, construction litigation and builder’s liens, fraud claims, and employment law.

-Lisa routinely represents financial institutions in connection with residential and commercial foreclosures.
+Lisa provides advice and representation to creditors and she routinely represents financial institutions in connection with residential and commercial foreclosures.
+She is also available to take on agency work for out-of-town counsel.

 She approaches problems strategically with a focus on maximizing net results for her clients.